yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 - Adding definition of commented lines
 - Adding a section on common implementation concerns
 - Removed "header" parameter for the MIME type

+# Changes since the -00 draft
+- TBD

 # Note to Readers